 These coast redwoods are the tallest living trees on Earth, perfectly adapted to the foggy coastal environment of Northern California.
 Their shallow yet widespread root systems provide stability against strong winds and floods, while their thick, tannin-rich bark offers protection from fire, insects, and disease.
 Muir Woods offers a glimpse into the primeval landscapes of ancient forests, providing a perfect setting to appreciate the grandeur of these living giants.

-After our immersive sensory tour of Muir Woods, we’ll begin our journey into Wine Country.
+After our immersive sensory tour of Muir Woods, we’ll begin our journey into Wine Country to visit our first winery.
 As we travel north, your guide will share the fascinating history of this land, where exceptional wines have been crafted since before California joined the Union.
 The rolling hills, adorned with rows of grapevines, have inspired countless renowned artists.

 Sonoma and Napa, two of Northern California’s most celebrated wine regions, boast rich histories dating back to the early 19th century.
 Sonoma’s wine story began with the Spanish missionaries, who planted the first vineyards in the region.
 However, it was Hungarian immigrant Agoston Haraszthy who, in 1857, truly established Sonoma’s commercial wine industry.
 Often regarded as the “Father of California Viticulture,” Haraszthy founded Buena Vista Winery and introduced various European grapevines, setting the stage for Sonoma’s rise as a wine powerhouse.